 That's how you apply . . .

-The electronic application form will be available for the following periods:
+The application form for courses at Open University are available in the following periods: